sherado99/stech/README.md

 Status
 The Stech API is live and ready to use.
 It is also listed on RapidAPI and pending approval on the Skyfire payment network for automated agent‑to‑agent payments.

+License
+This manifesto and the text of this repository are shared under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.
+You may share the text with attribution, but you may not use it commercially or modify it without permission.

+Contact
+For questions or collaboration:
+📧 sheradogilang@gmail.com

+Tags
+#Stech #AuthenticPresence #HonestAI #AIEthics #BuildInPublic

 Run in Postman
 https://run.pstmn.io/button.svg